-This bill amends sections 62-12-6 and 62-12-17 of the Code of West Virginia to mandate that any probationer or parolee identified as having a history of substance abuse, based on a standardized risk and needs assessment, must participate in appropriate support services for a minimum of 60 days upon their release.
-The bill emphasizes the importance of these support services in aiding individuals with addiction issues as they reintegrate into society.
+This bill amends sections 62-12-6 and 62-12-17 of the Code of West Virginia to mandate that any probationer or parolee identified as having a history of substance abuse, as determined by a standardized risk and needs assessment, must participate in appropriate support services for a minimum of 60 days upon their release.
+The bill specifies that this requirement is to be enforced by the probation or parole officer and is aimed at providing necessary support to individuals recovering from addiction.

 Statutes affected: Introduced Version: 62-12-6, 62-12-17